Ecotrust/forestplanner/docs/user_inventory/user_inventory.md

 python manage.py test trees.UserInventoryTest
 ```

-You'll also want to install the growth-yield-batch system.
+You'll also want to install the growth-yield-batch system, either locally or on another workstation other than your dev virtual machine.

 ```
 git clone git@github.com:Ecotrust/growth-yield-batch.git@git